ibireme/yyjson/test/data/json/README.md

 27 condensed JSONs are parsed and stringified.
 The results are compared to the original JSONs.

-yyjson add more test case in this directory.
+yyjson adds more test cases in this directory.

 ## test_encoding
 Source: <https://github.com/miloyip/nativejson-benchmark>

 Same JSON encoded as UTF-8/UTF-16/UTF-32 with or without BOM.
-RFC 8259 only accept UTF-8 without BOM.
+RFC 8259 only accepts UTF-8 without BOM.

 ## test_yyjson